MatthewVita/node-hl7-complete/README.md

  - Functional test HL7 data was found by Googling around.
 Credit is applied by the name of the folder holding the test data files.
 Cerner/NIST/Realm test data was provided by https://github.com/ruby-hl7/ruby-hl7/tree/master/test_data.
  - `workingDir` must be passed in when requiring the module because the java dependencies have to be absolutely referenced.

-## Setup
-- Most folks will be able to use this module out-of-the-box due to having developer setups.
-If things aren't quite right, please follow the steps here: https://github.com/joeferner/node-java#installation
-- To build the Java, simply install maven/Java 8 and run `mvn install` at the root of the project.
-Should place a `jar` somewhere in the `target` directory.
-- To install the Node dependencies, simply run `npm install`.

 ## Tests
 - `> npm run unit_tests`